ToyKeeper/fuckometer/README.md

 ## What is it?

-It's an aggregator.
+**It's an aggregator**.
 It measures a bunch of different things and boils that data down into a single number representing how fucked you are, in percent.
 Also generates graphs to help track progress, points out which things are most fucked right now, and gives suggestions about what you could be doing right now to get less fucked.

-It's a way to stay productive.
+**It's a way to stay productive**.
 It can help provide motivation and guidance by gamifying life, sort of.
 If you can get the graph lower than it was yesterday, or last week, or last month, then you're making progress.
 If it gets higher, you may be getting behind.

-It's a way to focus on the right things at the right times.
+**It's a way to focus on the right things at the right times**.
 It tells you what your biggest fires are at any given moment so you won't neglect anything for too long.

-It is *not* a magic bullet, nor the sort of thing you can simply install with one click and have it work immediately.
+**It is *not* a magic bullet**, nor the sort of thing you can simply install with one click and have it work immediately.
 In order to get useful results, you'll need to decide what things you need to work on, and make it grab data from those things.
 You will likely need to write your own conduits to use as factors in the equation, so it tries to make those conduits relatively easy to create.